Cluster Policies

 └── allow-internal-full-and-external-ip.yaml

 These files are not managed by Argo CD as Applications — they are applied directly with kubectl apply -f.
-Storing them in the repository ensures a change history alongside the rest of the platform configuration.
+Storing them in the repository guarantees a history of changes along with the rest of the platform configuration.